samanthacsik/ESM-244-shiny-app/README.md

 **Created by:** An Bui & Sam Csik

-In order to run the app, you will need to reset the file path when inporting the data sets in the server...hoping to fix this soon.
+In order to run the app (CA_schools_app), you will need to reset the file path when reading in the data sets in the server...hoping to fix this soon.